 White or cream-colored Bellflowers, in particular, were popular among Victorians for bouquets and symbolic arrangements.
 This attractive bloom was considered to carry a meaning of gratitude during this period.

 It was commonly given as a way of thanking someone who had done a favor for you.
 It could also convey a romantic meaning if chosen in a magenta or pink color instead.

 Pyramid-shaped Bellflower blooms were considered to represent constancy instead of symbolically.
 It was often used to indicate a desire to remain committed to someone despite difficulties.

 The meaning of gratitude is often attributed to the Bellflower, and this meaning comes directly from Christian myth.
 Harebells, in particular, or Campanula rotundifolia, were considered to be dedicated to St. Dominic.

 He was an ascetic Christian monk who founded the Dominican order of the church.
 The flower’s sparse foliage and nodding flowers are reminiscent of his penitence and focus.
 Harebells were also widely mentioned by William Shakespeare in multiple sonnets and poems.

-Due to its many layers of different meanings, it’s possible to use different types of Bellflowers in a variety of arrangements.
-For example, pink or red-colored Bellflowers may be perfect for a romantic meaning of consistency in a wedding bouquet.
+Due to their many layers of meaning, different types of bellflowers can be used in various arrangements.
+For example, pink or red-colored bellflowers may be perfect for a romantic meaning of consistency in a wedding bouquet.

-Campanula is a genus full of beautiful flowers that are all rich with history and meaning.
-Add a few to your landscape if you live in a temperate or cooler area, or consider just using Bellflowers in your floral arrangements.
+Campanula is a genus of beautiful flowers rich in history and meaning.
+If you live in a temperate or cooler area, add some to your landscape, or consider using bellflowers in your floral arrangements.